 - Students will be awarded up to 25% of credit for lower-division coursework completed at any institution or any combination of institutions.

 - Credit for previous life experience is not awarded in any program.

 - Stanbridge credit calculation is based on quarter hours.
 Transfer credits based on other credit systems will have credits converted to quarter values upon transfer.

 Transfer Credit Appeal Process

 All students have the right to appeal a transfer credit decision.
-An appeal must be filed within fifteen (15) calendar days after receiving a transcript evaluation and should be sent in writing to: firstname.lastname@example.org.
+An appeal must be filed within ten (10) calendar days after receiving a transcript evaluation and should be sent in writing, with any supporting documentation, to: firstname.lastname@example.org.

 All appeal deadlines and decisions are final and no exceptions can be made.